vhuynh100/vtuber-alerts-bot/README.md

 ```

 ## Commands:
-/subscribe: Subscribe a Discord channel to a YT channel for alerts.
+/subscribe: Subscribe a Discord channel to alerts for a streamer.
+Optionally, include a role to be mentioned on alert.
 ```
-/subscribe <streamer_channel_id>
+/subscribe <streamer_channel_id> <(optional) mention>
 ```

 /unsubscribe: Remove a YT channel from a Discord channel's notification list.